stbrumme/stl-sort/readme.md

 # STL sort - C++ implementation of sorting algorithms

-The interface is the same as `std::sort`, that means you provide two iterators and an optional less-than functor.
+The interface is identical to `std::sort`, that means you provide two iterators and an optional less-than functor.
 Just replace `std::sort` by one of my algorithms, e.g. `shellSort` - that's it !

 Included algorithms: